SharkTal/ownserver/README.md

 mysql configuration
-add similar database user as at HH grant right to given database user
+add similar database user as at HH grant rights to given database user